dannberg/dannb-org/content/blog/2023/how-kagi-beats-google.md

 ### Orion Browser
 I'd be remiss if I didn't at least mention Kagi's web browser [Orion](https://browser.kagi.com/).
 I haven't put in the work to switch default browsers (which feels like a more Herculean task than switching search engines) but Orion seems like a compelling choice.
 Both speed and memory usage stats are compelling, and it's compatible with both [Chrome and Firefox extensions](https://help.kagi.com/orion/why-orion/orion-vs-safari.html), giving users "users access to the largest extensions ecosystem in the world."

+UPDATE August 2024: I've been using Orion for MacOS and iOS as my primary browser for eight months now.
+There are a [handful of bugs](https://orionfeedback.org/) but development happens fast, the team is very active, and overall I'm super happy with these products.

 ## The not-quite-there